Pairwise Structure Alignment

 - TM-score (template modeling score) is a measure of topological similarity between the template and model structures (Xu and Zhang, 2010).
 The TM-score ranges between 0 and 1, where 1 indicates a perfect match and 0 is no match between the two structures.
 Scores < 0.2 usually indicate that the proteins are unrelated while those >0.5 generally have the same protein fold (e.g., classified by SCOP/CATH)

-- SI% (sequence identity percentage) is the percent of paired residues in the alignment that are identical in sequence
+- Sequence Identity (sequence identity percentage) is the percent of paired residues in the alignment that are identical in sequence

-- Length is the number of residue pairs that are structurally equivalent in the alignment
+- Equivalent Residues is the number of residue pairs that are structurally equivalent in the alignment

 View and Download Options

 Options in the pull-down menu "Selecting a View" can be used to change what is currently displayed in the interactive Mol* viewer.
 The options are shown in the figure and listed below: